 The name of the Must Love Dogs B&B gives away that this B&B is truly pet-friendly and very welcoming to dogs!
 Located in Rutherglan, it’s about 3 hours drive north-east of Melbourne, not far from the border-town of Albury-Wodonga.

-Built in 1840, the historic cottage contains three guest suites, all of which permit dogs inside.
+Built in 1849, the historic cottage contains two guest suites and a self-contained cottage, all of which permit dogs inside.
 Naturally there’s a log fire for the cold winter nights, plus a solar-heated pool and spa for warmer days.
 And of course there’s a beautifully manicured, fully-fenced garden for your dog to enjoy.

 Given that the Rutherglen district is famous for wine, in particular fortified wines, the B&B can organise a wine tour for you and your dog, who will be permitted inside the tasting rooms.
 Another fun option is the Devonshire Tea, served by the log fire in wintertime, with the option of free pet sitting also provided.